tobyhodges/building-communities/blogpost-AK.md

 - measuring the impact, in particular the QUALITY of the code, something the DLR had had to grapple with more so due to the production nature of alot of their software.

-> two types of community man- agers; those who go out and give presentations and wave their hands around talking about a product or service, and those who work with a community of volunteers to help them to have a fun, productive and enjoyable collaborative experience.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">What it takes to build a successful, supportive and responsive bioinformatics community by <a href="https://twitter.com/tbyhdgs?ref_src=twsrc%5Etfw">@tbyhdgs</a> <br><br>❌ ban loneliness in research ❌ <a href="https://twitter.com/hashtag/RSE17?src=hash&amp;ref_src=twsrc%5Etfw">#RSE17</a> <a href="https://t.co/VdIeZS8Gyj">pic.twitter.com/VdIeZS8Gyj</a></p>&mdash; annakrystalli (@annakrystalli) <a href="https://twitter.com/annakrystalli/status/906139603140214785?ref_src=twsrc%5Etfw">September 8, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>